communaute 9

 Coach Tip 1: Run Regularly

 If you follow a Campus plan, you will be able to have three, four or five training sessions per week depending on your level, but also on your goal.
-Each workout has its level of intensity, and you will also notice that not all workouts are hard.
-It would make no sense to do 4 training sessions per week of difficulty 4 unless you're trying to injure yourself.
+It's better to have regular training over time (even light) than a lot of intense training over a short period, followed by a period of complete rest.

-Improving your endurance is a long-term goal that will require patience and motivation, but you will see that the progress is really worth all these efforts. !
+Improving your endurance is a long-term goal that will require patience and motivation, but you will see that the progress is really worth all these efforts!

 Coach Tip 2: Learn to Run Slowly

-Granted, at first, it is very confusing to run slowly, but it is by learning to slow down that you will improve your endurance.
-And like endurance, Low-Intensity Steady State (LISS) is developed gradually, it is perfectly normal to be too fast at the beginning, but patience and consistency in this type of workouts will help you progress in the long term.
 Training at this pace will gradually allow you to lower your heart rate for the same speed, or even achieve a faster speed.
-True progress will be noticed when your runs become too easy, you can pick up the pace a bit, and enjoy them - that's the start of the virtuous circle of endurance!
+True progress will be felt when your runs become too easy, you can pick up the pace a bit, and enjoy them.
+That is then the beginning of the virtuous circle of endurance!

 communaute 26

-Coach Tip 3: Without Neglecting Speed
+Coach Tip 3: Don't Neglect Speed

 • MAS and pace variations: will allow you to develop your power and increase your limits.
 Mechanically, if you push your maximum capabilities, you will leave more margin for your endurance capabilities and thus delay fatigue.